cg20231c/unity-graphics-grafkom-kereenzz/README.md

 - Instead of rendering on screen: we can render the output of a camera on game object

+Destination render texture.

+Usually cameras render directly to screen, but for some effects it is useful to make a camera render into a texture.
+This is done by creating a RenderTexture object and setting it as targetTexture on the camera.
+The camera will then render into that texture.

 1. `Create a camera, set positition and rotation according to the requirement`